subhambikashbehera/Crash_Detector_Android/README.md

 	or
 	handleUncaughtException(showLogs = false) // it will not show any error logs in both release and debug build

-	But in all above cases the resrat app button always visible
+	But in all above cases the restart app button always visible

 ```